raptortreats/raptortreats/README.md

 - 👨‍💻 I'm currently working as Data Scientist at PharmCADD
 - 🌱 I’m currently learning new ML and DL algorithms
 - 💞️ I’m looking to collaborate on AI & ML
-- 📫 How to reach me gmail at raptortreats@gmail.com
+- 📫 How to reach me mail at rochish.gsk@outlook.com

 <!---
 raptortreats/raptortreats is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.